fxrahul/Machine-Perceptron-Python/readme.md

-Algorithm: Perceptron
+Algorithm: Perceptron <br>
-Dataset: i have used full moon dataset for this algorithm Report added too
+Dataset: i have used full moon dataset for this algorithm <br>
+Report added too